V-Sekai-fire/cog-vsk-trellis/README.md

 - [x] Release dataset and dataset toolkits
 - [ ] Release TRELLIS-text model series
 - [ ] Release training code
 ## Model Description

+## Model Description
 TRELLIS uses a unified Structured LATent (SLAT) representation that enables generation of different 3D output formats.
 The model deployed here is TRELLIS-image-large, which contains 1.2B parameters and is trained on a diverse dataset of 500K 3D objects.

+TRELLIS uses a unified Structured LATent (SLAT) representation that enables generation of different 3D output formats.
+The model deployed here is TRELLIS-image-large, which contains 1.2B parameters and is trained on a diverse dataset of 500K 3D objects.
 Key features:
+- Generate high-quality 3D assets from 1 to N input images
+- Multiview input support for enhanced 3D reconstruction accuracy
+- Multiple output formats: 3D Gaussians, Radiance Fields, and textured meshes
+- Detailed shape and texture generation
+- Support for various viewpoint renderings

+Key features:
 - Generate high-quality 3D assets from input images
 - Multiple output formats: 3D Gaussians, Radiance Fields, and textured meshes
 - Detailed shape and texture generation
 - Support for various viewpoint renderings
 For more examples and to try it directly in your browser, visit the [Replicate model page](https://replicate.com/firtoz/trellis).

+For more examples and to try it directly in your browser, visit the [Replicate model page](https://replicate.com/firtoz/trellis).
 ## Input Format

+## Input Format
 The model accepts:
+- 1 to N input images (PNG or JPEG format) for multiview 3D reconstruction
+- Optional parameters for controlling the generation process

+The model accepts:
 - An input image (PNG or JPEG format)
 - Optional parameters for controlling the generation process
 ## Output Format

+## Output Format
 The model outputs:
 - A GLB file containing the generated 3D model with textures
 - Preview renders from multiple angles
+- Background-removed versions of all input images
 - Optional: Raw 3D Gaussians or Radiance Field representations

+The model outputs:
+- A GLB file containing the generated 3D model with textures
+- Preview renders from multiple angles
+- Optional: Raw 3D Gaussians or Radiance Field representations
+## Example Usage

 ## Example Usage